Charlsie Cantey: ABC Sports, USA Network and NBC Sports

 Cantey joined ABC Sports in April 1986.
 In addition to her coverage of the Triple Crown, she served as an expert analyst and reporter for ABC's Wide World of Sports' live coverage of major Kentucky Derby prep races from 1986 through 2001.

 In November 2000, Cantey joined NBC Sports as its expert analyst during the network's coverage of the 2000 Breeders' Cup.
 She worked for NBC for 5 years (2000–2005).

-From 2002-2005, Cantey became a reporter for USA Network coverage of the Westminster Kennel Club.
+From 2002 to 2005, Cantey became a reporter for USA Network coverage of the Westminster Kennel Club.
 At that time, Cantey had covered Triple Crown races for 17 consecutive years, moving from CBS to ABC Sports and then NBC Sports.
 Also for NBC, she covered Breeders' Cup races.
 Cantey continued to train horses.

 Cantey decided to retire from television after the 2005 Breeders' Cup.
 She was one of several investors from NBC who owned the filly Conflict of Interest.